 2. Almond Jay

-The CHOW version of an Almond Joy™ requires a bit more concentration than the Peanut Butta Cups but is still simple enough for first-time candy makers.
+The Chowhound version of an Almond Joy™ requires a bit more concentration than the Peanut Butta Cups but is still simple enough for first-time candy makers.
 Get our Almond Jay recipe and print your own Almond Jay wrappers.

 Our version of a Snickers™ is the most challenging of our candy bars, but the peanut nougat is so chewy and fluffy it’s worth the extra effort.
 Get our Snickles recipe and print your own Snickles wrappers.